Logo

 To put this into startup terms, MEAN Stack is a minimum viable product, and Full Stack is a fully-featured application.
 The end result of using MEAN Stack is the same as any stack – a working finished web application.
 But there is a huge difference under the hood.

-MEAN Stack Full StackFull Stack
+MEAN StackFull Stack

 Apps are meant to be hosted on the cloudApps can be hosted anywhere